A few days after returning to Bellingham from my month-long road trip around the American west, I embarked on a totally

 something like Yosemite Valley but filled with seawater.

-Above left: Heading up Princess Louisa Inlet.
+Above right: Heading up Princess Louisa Inlet.

 Above right: The stern of our boat, Claudicus.